huxlife/transactionAnalysis/Sunpump Contracts.md

 #### **1\. swapExactETHForTokens Function**

-**Description:** This function swaps an exact amount of ETH for as many output tokens as possible, along the route determined by the path.
+**Description:** This function swaps an exact amount of TRX for as many output tokens as possible, along the route determined by the path.

 **Function Signature:**